S-NA/purescript-web-extensions/README.md

 # Purescript Web Extensions

-This is a fork from losnappas.
+This is a fork from Lynn.
 I've expanded their API and enhanced documentation.
 I've also broke their API in places, so it may be incompatable as a drop-in replacement.